SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 - Activity
 - Lock-in risk assessment

-Each selected OSS project is evaluated based on the above checks, and it is classified to one of three categories as follows:
+Each selected OSS project is evaluated based on the above checks, and it is classified into one of three categories as follows:

 - :heavy_check_mark: The project passed all OSS health checks and will be considered further as a valid candidate.

 - :grey_question: The project passed almost all OSS health checks.
-  There is a place for improvement, but the missing points are not crucial from the OSS health check perspective.
+  There is place for improvement, but the missing points are not crucial from the OSS health check perspective.
 The project will be considered further as a valid candidate.

 - :x: The project does not pass the OSS health checks.
 Some OSS health check